NIPH Clinical Trials Search

 Basic Information

-Recruitment status Recruiting
+Recruitment status Complete

 Health condition(s) or Problem(s) studiedMood disorders (major depressive disorder and bipolar disorder) and healthy volunteers